evo-lua/evo-lua.github.io/docs/background-information/design/drafts/unit-test-runner.md

 ### Setup and Teardown Code

 Setup and teardown should be implemented by each test, as appropriate.
-Special functions add very little here.
+Special functions could be added later.

 ### Test Retries and Pending Tests